Towns and Places:

 The grasshopper scourge of 1874 caused many of the settlers to leave the county, but in the three years beginning with 1875, a large number of Russian immigrants came to take the places of those who had left.

-A few miles west of Walker, a village called Victoria was established on the line of railroad.
+A few miles west of Walker, a village called Victoria was established on the railroad line.
 Before long, its residents had built a stone depot, a stone church known as St. George’s Chapel, a grain elevator, a general store, and some 25 houses for its population that grew quickly to about 150 people.

-From 1875 to 1877, large numbers of Russian immigrants came into the county.
+From 1875 to 1877, many Russian immigrants came into the county.
 They established five separate settlements, including Schoenchen, Catherine, Munjor, Pfeifer, and Victoria, which was regarded as the “capital” of these Russian settlements.

 By the early 1900s, Ellis County’s population was over 12,000, and over the next century, it continued to grow.
 The people of the county figured out how to more efficiently farm the land, which is now filled with golden wheat fields and livestock ranches.
 Fort Hays University, established in 1902, drew new residents by the thousands each year, and Hays has continued to be the county’s largest city.